-Before a board can be shaped its plywood must first be manufactured.
-This process involves kiln drying the raw timber until its moisture content falls below 2%.
-Thin timber veneer sheets are then cut from each log.
-These are carefully layered and glued by hand to form a plywood panel.
-Rectangular shapes cut from each panel then begin the journey that results in a finished Kinderboard.
+However, before a board can be shaped, its plywood must first be manufactured.
+This process is surprisingly labour-intensive.
+It involves kiln drying raw logs until their moisture content falls below 2%, cutting thin veneer sheets from each log and then layering and glueing these sheets by hand to form plywood panels.

-Raw planks that made through the shaping process are then sanded and shaped by hand to ensure a smooth and elegant finish.
+Raw planks that make it through the shaping process are then sanded and shaped by hand to ensure a smooth and elegant finish.
 This includes the addition of each board’s deceptively simple corner curves.
 Adding these finishing touches is a surprisingly time-consuming task.

 The completed Kinderboard is then stained and lacquered.
 This involves up to four coats per board.
 Each coat is applied by hand and then hand sanded before the next is applied.
 Kinderfeets uses ecologically friendly stains and lacquers.
 These are more expensive than solvent-based alternatives.

-However, despite these complex and often expensive manufacturing processes, Kinderfeets Kinderboards are up to 20%-40% cheaper than competitive products available in the USA.
-The simple things in life really aren't always as simple as they seem!
+Despite its complex and often expensive manufacturing process, Kinderfeets Kinderboards are up to 20% cheaper than competitive products available in.
+The simple things in life really aren't as simple as they seem.